cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 schemes so that security is preserved if all but one schemes are replaced by an arbitrarily bad scheme.
 Informally, these hybrid KEMs are secure if the `KDF` is secure, and either the traditional component is secure, or the post-quantum KEM is secure: this is the 'hybrid' property.
+Next we describe this document's specific security goals for hybrid KEMs.

-## Security Properties {#security-properties}
+## Security Goals for Hybrid KEMs {#security-properties}

 ### IND-CCA Security {#ind-cca}

-Also known as IND-CCA2 security for general public key encryption, for KEMs that encapsulate a new random 'message' each time.

-The notion of INDistinguishability against Chosen-Ciphertext Attacks (IND-CCA) {{RS92}} is now widely accepted as the standard security notion for asymmetric encryption schemes.
-IND-CCA security requires that no efficient adversary can recognize which of two messages is encrypted in a given ciphertext, even if the two candidate messages are chosen by the adversary himself.

-### Ciphertext Second Preimage Resistant (C2PRI) Security {#c2pri}

-The notion where, even if a KEM has broken IND-CCA security (either due to construction, implementation, or other), its internal structure, based on the Fujisaki-Okamoto transform, guarantees that it is impossible to find a second ciphertext that decapsulates to the same shared secret `K`: this notion is known as ciphertext second preimage resistance (C2SPI) for KEMs
-{{XWING}}.

-The same notion has also been described as chosen ciphertext resistance (CCR) {{CDM23}}.
+The first goal we have for our hybrid KEM constructions is indistinguishability under adaptive chosen ciphertext attack, or IND-CCA2.
+This is most common security goal for KEMs and public-key encryption.

+For KEMs, IND-CCA2 requires that no efficient adversary, given a ciphertext obtained by running Encaps with an honestly-generated public key, can distinguish whether it is given the "real" secret output from encaps, or a random string unrelated to the Encaps call that created that ciphertext.
+(Readers should note that this definition is slightly different than the corresponding one for public-key encryption {{RS92}}.)

 ## Binding Properties {#binding-properties}

+It is often useful for a KEM to have certain "binding" properties, by which certain parameters determine certain others.
+Recent work {{CDM23}} gave a useful framework of definitions for these binding properties.
+Binding for KEMs is related to other properties for KEMs and public-key encryption, such as robustness {{GMP22}} TODO robust encryption paper cite {{ABNM}}, and collision-freeness TODO cite mohassel.

+The framework given by {{CDM23}} refers to these properties with labels of the form X-BIND-P-Q.  The first element X is the attack model---HON, LEAK, or MAL.
+P,Q means that given the value P, it is hard to produce another Q that causes Decaps to succeed.
-It is often useful for a KEM to have certain "binding properties", by which certain parameters determine certain others {{CDM23}}.
-These properties are referred to with labels of the form X-BIND-P-Q.  For example, LEAK-BIND-K-PK means that for a given shared secret (K), there is a unique encapsulation key (PK) that could have produced it, even if all of the secrets involved are given to the adversary after the encapsulation operation is completed (LEAK).
+For example, LEAK-BIND-K-PK
+means that for a given shared secret (K), there is a unique encapsulation key (PK) that could have produced it, even if all of the secrets involved are given to the adversary after the encapsulation operation is completed (LEAK).

-The property LEAK-BIND-K,PK-CT is related to the C2PRI property discussed above.
-Related to the ciphertext collision-freeness of the underlying PKE scheme of a FO-transform KEM.
-Also called ciphertext collision resistance.
+We treat LEAK-BIND-K-PK and LEAK-BIND-K-CT to be target binding properties.
+The HON-BIND security model seems too weak for real applications---real attacks in the LEAK model are known {{LEAK-ATTACK}}.
+We are not aware of any common settings where the MAL-BIND security model is needed; thus, LEAK-BIND seems a sensible middle ground.

+Implementors SHOULD think carefully about whether MAL-BIND attacks are feasible for their systems or protocols.

+## Security Non-goals for Hybrid KEMs {#non-goals}

+Considerations that were considered and not included in these designs:

+Anonymity {{GMP22}}, Deniability, Obfuscation, other forms of key-robustness or binding {{GMP22}}, {{CDM23}}

 ## Security Requirements for Constituent Components {#security-requirements}